The Margay: A Beautiful Wild Cat of Central and South America

 Margays live in the evergreen and deciduous forests of Central and South America.
 They are very well adapted for travelling through the tree canopy.
 They are excellent climbers and move easily through the tree tops, making expert leaps from one branch to another.

 Margays have large feet with flexible toes.
-They have very flexible ankles which have the amazing ability to turn through an angle of 180 degrees.
+They have very flexible ankles that have the amazing ability to turn through an angle of 180 degrees.
 As a result, the animals can grasp tree branches firmly with all four feet.
 They are also able to hang from a branch attached by only their hind feet.
 Margays can walk down tree trunks head first when they descend to the ground.
 They are the only cat that is capable of doing this.

 Margays have other useful features for life in the trees.
 Their long tails help them to balance in the tree canopy.
 Their large eyes help them to see at night and their big ears enable them to hear well.